- Mental Health»

 Do you ever get such a feeling of being watched when you are alone?
 I don't, for the reasons that I couldn't really care less who is ever watching me.
-Recently there was an interesting theme tackled about our "losing privacy because of government spying on citizens".
+Recently there was an interesting TV documentary about our "losing privacy because of government spying on citizens".
 So I remember commenting on those concerns - which seem to be quite ubiquitous - by saying something like:

 "Since I am not plotting any terrorist acts, and not even having any active interest in politics, I couldn't care less if anyone reads my emails, spies on my telephone calls, or uses a satellite to watch what's for dinner in my household".

 Sometimes I could be caught walking naked in my living room for a moment or two - with curtains securing my privacy; but if my TV or my laptop has a "hidden eye" installed in them - like some conspiracy theorists are suggesting - let those spies knock themselves out admiring my old and well preserved body.

 Those Wicked, Sinful Thoughts!

 Then another possibility within the same theme came rushing to my mind.
 It appears quite a common personality trait that people have a pronounced authoritative parental figure in their nature --- likely installed there in their childhood.
 Seemingly unable to shake it off, or even unaware that they have one, they share those most private times, like that of taking shower with those imagined eyes.